Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 2. Present the user with a notice when the coupon is eligible to be applied.
 Also, provide them with a 1-click button to apply it

-3. Restrict the usage of the coupon based on other factors such as their subtotal amount or whether they have certain other products in the cart, or whether they have ordered something before.
+3. Restrict the usage of the coupon based on other factors such as their subtotal amount whether they have certain other products in the cart, or whether they have ordered something before.

 This last point will be of great importance to you if you want to give away a product but only if they’re ordering something else specific.

+In my example though, I’m going to show you how to apply the coupon only when the cart subtotal is over a certain amount.
 You might want to do this if you know that most of your products are $50 or less and you want to encourage people to order multiple items in one order.

 In this case, you’d set your free product to be given only when they purchase over $50 worth at once.